 Camping in the Era of Social Distancing

-(Updated June 18, 2020) As we all adapt to the personal and professional disruptions of life over the past couple months, we too have stepped up and made necessary changes to protect the health and well being of our staff and guests, consistent with scientific evidence and guidelines recommended by the Centers for Disease Control and Prevention (CDC) for parks and recreational facilities.
+(Updated October 3, 2020) As we all adapt to the personal and professional disruptions of life that have occurred since March of this year, we too have stepped up and made necessary changes to protect the health and well being of our staff and guests, consistent with scientific evidence and guidelines recommended by the Centers for Disease Control and Prevention (CDC) for parks and recreational facilities.

 Although government-run campgrounds across the state of Michigan closed their gates through mid-June, as a private, family-owned business we opened up our operations on March 15, to be of immediate support and assistance to guests who were impacted by the National Emergency.
 We did this by opening a small number of recreational vehicle (RV) sites earlier than usual in our season to provide limited service.
 During this period, we were pleased to help sustain and protect life for numerous individuals either returning back home to Michigan or traveling on their way to other states.
 We also proactively made these sites available to critical infrastructure workers, such as nurses serving locally at our nearby medical centers and contract employees working at the two nuclear energy plants in our area.

-The first line of defense regarding ones health are the personal choices you make.
-That being said, the following list will give you an understanding of how our operations have been, and will continue to be adapted to meet the needs of our guests and partner with them to provide as safe of an environment as reasonably possible:
+To provide for the needs of all guests, the following list will give you an understanding of how our operations have been, and will continue to be adapted to meet the needs of our guests and partner with them to provide as safe of an environment as reasonably possible:

 ~ Guests staying in our accommodations can rest with confidence that our cabins, deluxe cabins or luxury glamping tents are cleaned to our high standards and with advanced technology through the use of an Ultra Low Volume fogger that disburses a disinfectant solution over all surfaces.

-~ Guests are asked to maintain social distancing while on property.
+~ Guests are asked to maintain social distancing while on property out of respect for your fellow campers.
 Furthermore, our normal restriction of no more than 6 persons per site/immediate household members will be strictly enforced;

-~ Our pool and hot tub is now open through Labor Day weekend.
-It is diligently maintained in the usual and customary manner as part of our regular maintenance, and made available to guests consistent with the scientific evidence and all Healthy Swimming CDC guidelines.
-In compliance with ongoing state government restrictions, we have limit the number of guests allowed in the pool area to 53 in order to support and maintain social distancing,.
-We have also taken voluntary measures to (1) reserve 8pm-9pm for Adult-Only swim time, and (2) will allow guests to bring their own chairs onto the deck should they prefer to do so.
-These measures will be routinely evaluated, modified or eliminated as necessary to support social distancing compliance while maximizing enjoyment of this popular amenity;
+~ Our pool was open through Labor Day weekend.
+It was diligently maintained in the usual and customary manner as part of our regular maintenance, and made available to guests consistent with the scientific evidence and all Healthy Swimming CDC guidelines.
+In compliance with state government restrictions that were in effect during our peak summer season, we limited the number of guests allowed in the pool area to 53 in order to support and maintain social distancing.
+We also took voluntary measures to (1) reserving 8pm-9pm for Adult-Only swim time, and (2) allowed guests to bring their own chairs onto the deck should they prefer to do so.
+These measures were put into place to support social distancing compliance while maximizing enjoyment of this popular amenity;

 ~ Our playground and jumping pillow is open, and cleaned as recommended by the CDC and as part of our routine maintenance.
-To promote social distancing, we may periodically limit the number the number of guests at any given time and/or make the use of these amenities available for limited periods during the day;
+To promote social distancing, parents are encouraged to take responsibility of limiting their children's time in order to share the use of these amenities for all guests during the day;

 ~ Our public restrooms are open and are also cleaned and maintained in accordance with our high standards and increased disinfection cycles.
 We are also asking all RV guests with self-contained units to use their private bathrooms, and voluntarily reserve our public restrooms for our other guests;